Kartones/instagram-tags/README.md

 # Instagram-Tags

 Browse latest instagram photos by tags.
-Grags N photos matching any of the specified tags and creates a simple HTML file listing them (with links to original items).
+Grabs N photos matching any of the specified tags and creates a simple HTML file listing them (with links to original items).

 ## Getting Started